hokwanhung/to-do-notebook/java-related-practical.md

          - [Fast I/O in Java in Competitive Programming](https://www.geeksforgeeks.org/fast-io-in-java-in-competitive-programming/)

 **53a.
 What is a `StringTokenizer` class?**
-   - ans: Allows an application to break a string into tokens.
+   - ans: Allows an application to break a string into tokens(with regards of whitespace).
       - Do not distinguish among identifiers, numbers and quoted strings, nor do they recognize and skip comments.
       - Its uses is discouraged in new code.
          - It is recommended to use the `split` method of `String` or the `java.util.regex package` instead.